Cough and Cold

 - Common Cold and Cough Symptoms:

 Cough and Cold - Overview

-Common cold is a contagious disease which can be caused by number of different types of viruses.
-Cold is medically referred as a viral upper respiratory tract infection.
-Cough is an expulsion of air from lungs, to clear the lung airways of mucus, fluids or other material.
-Children younger than 6 are at greatest risk of cough and colds, but healthy adults can also expect to have 2 or 3 colds annually.
+The common cold is a contagious disease that can be caused by a number of different types of viruses.
+Cold is medically referred to as a viral upper respiratory tract infection.
+A cough is an expulsion of air from the lungs, to clear the lung airways of mucus, fluids or other material.
+Children younger than 6 are at the greatest risk of cough and colds, but healthy adults can also expect to have 2 or 3 colds annually.

 The cough and cold can be caused by more than 200 different viruses.
-Around 50 % of cough and colds are caused by rhinoviruses.
+Around 50 % of coughs and colds are caused by rhinoviruses.
 When a virus manages to overpower the immune system, infection occurs.
-The first defense line is mucus, which produced in the throat and nose by the mucus glands.
-This mucus traps anything which we inhaled, such as viruses, bacteria and dust.
+The first defense line is mucus, which is produced in the throat and nose by the mucous glands.
+This mucus traps anything which we inhaled, such as viruses, bacteria, and dust.